altunenes/altunenes.github.io/content/projects/_index.md

 +++
-title = "Projects & Demos"
+title = "Some Projects & Demos"
 sort_by = "weight"
 template = "cards.html"
 +++